tera90223/random-walk-roomba-simulation/README.md

 - Furniture tiles are stored in a list: `[(x,y), ...]`
 - Floating-point positions are mapped to tiles using `int(x), int(y)`
 - Dirt is non-negative and clipped when cleaned beyond available amount
+- Robot positions are stored as floating-point `Position` objects to support sub-tile precision
+- Robot direction is a float (in degrees 0–360) used for movement logic and visual arrows
+- The visualizer uses tile state (clean/furniture/dirt level) to assign color dynamically
+- Frames for visualization are optionally saved as PNGs in a `frames/` directory and compiled into GIFs
+- Faulty behavior is determined by a class-level probability `p` (adjustable via `set_faulty_probability()`)

 ---